Azure-Samples/iotedge-logging-and-monitoring-solution/docs/provision-elms-with-terraform.md

 2. Install Visual Studio extension [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)
 3. Open project in a devcontainer.
 Run the `Remote-Containers: Open Folder in Container...` command and select the local folder

-After that you will have all needed tools, so continue with [the step 3](#3-create-the-terraform-state-storage).
+After that you will have all the needed tools, so continue with [step 3](#3-create-the-terraform-state-storage).

 ### Option 2: Install Terraform and Azure CLI manually